aws-solutions/document-understanding-solution/README.md

 ### Notes

 - Do NOT change the `cicd` in package.json.
 This field is for the deployment system to use in CodePipeline
-- Dude to limitations of CodeCommit, you cannot use this deploy approach if you add a file to the solution that is above 6MB (for good measure, stay below 5MB)
+- Due to limitations of CodeCommit, you cannot use this deploy approach if you add a file to the solution that is above 6MB (for good measure, stay below 5MB)

 ## Development Deploy